-- p.
-Foster opportunities such as internships, fellowships, scholarships, or other related DOT programs in education and research for American Indians and Alaska Natives. - q.
-Include Tribal colleges and universities in DOT educational, research, and program activities as prescribed in paragraph 8(f)(i)(8).
-This may also include helping the institutions through such activities as providing DOT personnel as temporary instructors and providing surplus property and equipment. - r.
-Ensure non-discrimination in employment of and services to American Indians and Alaska Natives. - s.
-Integrate information about Federal laws and policies on relations with Federally Recognized Tribes and ANCSA Corporations into DOT training. - t.
-Treat correspondence from leaders of Federally Recognized Tribes concerning a Tribal interest in the same manner as congressional correspondence.
-This does not apply to correspondence pursuant to Department regulation or to correspondence relating to routine programmatic matters. - u.
-Cooperate with other Federal, State, or local agencies to accomplish government-to-government relations, carry out consultations, address regulatory issues, and solve problems in accordance with the policy objectives above. - v.
-Stress the importance of Tribal involvement in transportation planning and decision-making. - w.
+- q.
+Foster opportunities such as internships, fellowships, scholarships, or other related DOT programs in education and research for American Indians and Alaska Natives. - r.
+Include Tribal colleges and universities in DOT educational, research, and program activities as prescribed in paragraph 8(e)(i)(8).
+This may also include helping the institutions through such activities as providing DOT personnel as temporary instructors and providing surplus property and equipment. - s.
+Ensure non-discrimination in employment of and services to American Indians and Alaska Natives. - t.
+Integrate information about Federal laws and policies on relations with Federally Recognized Tribes and ANCSA corporations into annual DOT training. - u.
+Treat correspondence from leaders of Federally Recognized Tribes in the same manner as congressional correspondence.
+This does not apply to correspondence required by Department or federal regulations or to correspondence relating to routine programmatic matters. - v.
+Cooperate, where practicable, with other Federal, State, or local agencies to accomplish government-to-government relations, carry out consultations, address regulatory issues, and solve problems in accordance with the policy objectives above. - w.
+Strengthen Tribal involvement in transportation planning and decision-making. - x.
 Encourage Tribes to develop and establish their own polices and standards to carry out and administer transportation projects and activities.
-To the extent practicable, the Department and OAs will provide technical assistance to Tribes in this process to ensure that Tribally established policies and standards are consistent with Federal policies and standards. - x.
-Afford Tribes the maximum administrative discretion possible by identifying and evaluating the statutes and regulations of the Department and its OAs to determine when such discretion may be granted to Tribes.
+To the extent practicable, when requested, the Department and OAs will provide technical assistance to Tribes in this process to ensure that Tribalestablished policies and standards are consistent with Federal policies and standards. - y.
+Afford Tribes the maximum administrative discretion possible with respect to Federal statutes and regulations of the Department administered by Indian tribal governments by identifying and evaluating relevant statutes and regulations to determine when such discretion may be granted to Tribes.
 The Department will carry out the identification and evaluation process by conferring with Tribes and by collaborating with its OAs on a review of the statues and regulations to determine the maximum administrative discretion that may be granted to Tribes.